MichalRoztocki/MichalRoztocki/README.md

 What I'm currently working on:

-Building a deep learning framework from scratch, completing my first Kaggle competition, learning about cloud computing... 💭
+Implementing semantic segmentation for colonoscopies, completing my first Kaggle competition, learning about software engineering best practices... 💭

 Connect with me on Linkedin or Kaggle!